Strijkerr/DDPS2/README.md

 The sequence is stored as 'sequence.npy'

-2. You can then run the main script from the command line by e.g.,:
+2. You can then run main.py script from the command line.

+E.g.,:

 ```console
 python3 main.py --nodes node115,node116,node117 -- input sequence.npy --partitions 2 --splits 5 --copies 3